 What to watch: How to find and do work you love by Scott Dinsmore

 Find your dream job without ever looking at your resume by Laura Berman

 A resume is an integral part of the job search process.
 But even this is often difficult.
 To save time and money on this process, you can turn to resume writing services for help; they will quickly, efficiently, and properly do all the work for you.
 The services provide packages that include a resume, a cover letter, and even upgrading your LinkedIn profile.

 If you nevertheless decide to take it upon yourself, then do not oversaturate your resume and cover letter with information.
 Indicate only what corresponds to the requested vacancy.
 The resume should be a kind of trailer – let the employer be interested in advance, and you can tell everything about yourself at an interview.
 For more lifehacks and useful information, read our blog.

 Absence of the desired vacancy

 This situation is not uncommon for a long time.
 You have experience and skills, but there is no suitable vacancy.
 There are several ways out of this situation.
-Jobsites, of course, the main source of job search, but other places can help you find interesting job offers – social networks, friends' recommendations become an excellent source of information about vacancies.
+Job sites, of course, are the main source of job search, but other places can help you find interesting job offers – social networks, and friends' recommendations become an excellent sources of information about vacancies.

 The second option is to identify the companies in which you would like to work and write to them directly, suddenly they have the desired vacancy, but they have not yet published it, and here you are!
 Ambition and determination are always worth their weight in gold.